TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 Data Import: Venues
 -------------------

-- Ideally you want not just a list of rooms, but also of categories — ie what buildings or color code a room belongs to.
+- Ideally you want not just a list of rooms, but also of categories — i.e. what buildings or colour code a room belongs to.
 - You also want some idea of priority; that is to say if some rooms are inconvenient (and you have more rooms than you need) they should be marked as a low priority so they will not be allocated.
 - You should want to know if access to some rooms is conditional.
 After the data is imported you can use the check-in system to record this information into the tab.
 - Registration should have collected information about accessibility requirements; they should be imported (or added post-import) as Venue Constraints.